ImmuneResilience/allanlab-template/_pages/openings.md

 ![]({{ site.url }}{{ site.baseurl }}/images/picpic/sunset.png){: style="width: 250px; float: right; margin: 0px  10px"}

 ### Application Instructions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:nelly.ameyogbe@dal.ca) and (mailto:tkollm@mac.com).
+If you are interested in working with us as a PhD student or postdoc, please send us an email [here](mailto:nelly.ameyogbe@dal.ca) and [here](mailto:tkollm@mac.com).
 State briefly why you are interested, what projects you are interested in working on, and attach a CV, including information about the grades you had as an undergraduate.
 Please include a cover letter describing why you would like to work with us, and why you'd make a great addition to our team. **Important**: please insert _"ImmRes PhD"_ or _"ImmRes Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 We especially welcome postdocs with fellowships.
 I'd be happy to support you, also after you apply to our group.